Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 Can I send any attachment type or just pictures?

-Once you do, the menu in the compose screen will have a new item to “Attach cropped image”.
+Once you do, the menu in the compose screen will have a new item to “Attach cropped image” that will bring up QuickPic to crop / resize images before they’re attached to your message in AquaMail.

 How does the application load attachments?

-When using POP3, attachments are also saved into a hidden folder on the memory card during scheduled mail checking, this is called caching.
+When using POP3, attachments are also saved into a hidden folder on the phone’s “large built-in storage” during scheduled mail checking, this is called caching.
 A cached attachment will be moved into the “

 When using IMAP, attachments are loaded as needed.
 There is a setting under account options to preload and cache attachments up to a specified limit (set per message).